mehwaffle10/Waffle_Balance/README.md

 Mounted Bow
 - Health increased from 2 to 20
 - Can fire every 15 ticks instead of every 25 ticks (every .75 seconds instead of 1.25 seconds)
+- Arrows no longer decay
+- Arrows no longer have random inaccuracy

 --- BUILDER SHOP ---